 Many times students are able to meet life’s challenges and deal with them on their own.
 Other times students are faced with issues that requires help from others.
-Short-term individual and group counseling is free for current OSU-Cascades students and is provided by licensed professionals.
-OSU E-campus students are eligible if they pay the student fees for the term they are seeking services.

 Concerns addressed in counseling include depression and anxiety, relationship difficulties, grief and loss, academic problems, LGBTQIA support, self-worth, discrimination, eating issues and stress management.
 For students who are considering whether they should seek counseling, free and anonymous online screening is available for anxiety disorders, depression, alcohol abuse and eating disorders.

-Counseling services are free for OSU-Cascades students.
-Please email student.wellness@osucascades.edu to make an appointment.
+Please email student.counseling@osucascades.edu to make an appointment.

-Counseling Service Location:
+Counseling Service Location

 Tykeson 210 Suite

-Counseling Service Hours:
+Counseling Service Hours

-Monday, Tuesday, Wednesday, Friday: 9 am to 5 pm
+Monday, Tuesday, Wednesday, Friday: 9 a.m. to 5 p.m.

-Thursdays: 9 am to 7 pm.
+Thursdays: 9 a.m. to 7 p.m.

 * OSU-Cascades counselors are not able to provide documentation in support of an Emotional Support Animal (ESA).
 If you are looking for an ESA letter, contact your Primary Care Provider.